I am a Principal Systems Architect with a 20-year history of engineering resilience.

 The ISP Origin My architectural philosophy is rooted in physical reality.
 Early in my career, I founded and engineered a physical Internet Service Provider (ISP).

-Phase II: The Logic (Enterprise Data)
+Phase II: The Logic (Systems & Data)

 Phase III: The Intelligence (Applied AI)